Space-Miller-AI/Jeremy-Space-EU-Climate-Law-Assistant/README.md

 # Jeremy-Space-EU-Climate-Law-Assistant

+This chatbot supports EU Climate Law by interpreting a wide range of EU climate-related legal documents, advising on compliance, and offering strategic guidance.
+It assists in policy implementation, risk management, and conducts training sessions to increase awareness of EU climate laws.
+Users can access advanced legal analysis and advice on climate change issues, ensuring effective and compliant approaches to climate-related matters.

 https://chatgpt.com/g/g-ZeGDCSkzv-jeremy-space-eu-climate-law-assistant

 Here's a description of the functionality of a chatbot supporting EU Climate Law, outlining what it can do and what it focuses on: